East Ham: Toponymy

 The first known written use of the term, as 'Hamme', is in an Anglo-Saxon charter of 958, in which King Edgar granted the Manor of Ham, which was undivided at that time, to Ealdorman Athelstan.
 A subsequent charter on 1037 describes a transfer of land, which has been identified with East Ham, indicating that the first division of the territory occurred between 958 and 1037.

 The place name derives from Old English 'hamm' and means 'a dry area of land between rivers or marshland', referring to the location of the settlement within boundaries formed by the rivers Lea, Thames and Roding and their marshes.
 North Woolwich seems likely to have been removed from Ham in the aftermath of the Norman Conquest.

-The earliest recorded use of the name East Ham, as distinct from Ham or West Ham, is in 1204 as EstHam; the terms East and West Ham applying to Ancient parishes in place by the end of the 12th century.
+The earliest recorded use of the name East Ham, as distinct from Ham or West Ham, is in 1204 as EstHam.
+The names East and West Ham were applied to ancient parishes in place by the end of the 12th century.